open-telemetry/opentelemetry-dotnet/docs/metrics/getting-started-prometheus-grafana/README.md

 Congratulations!

-Now we know how to configure prometheus http server and deploy OpenTelemetry prometheusExporter to export our metrics.
+Now we know how to configure prometheus server and deploy OpenTelemetry `PrometheusExporter` to export our metrics.
 Next, we are going to explore a tool called Grafana, which has powerful visualizations for the metrics.

 ### View/Query Results with Grafana